moddyz/LinearAlgebra/src/linear/linear.md

 \section LinearAlgebra_Introduction Introduction

 LinearAlgebra is a C++ header-only computer graphics math library.
-It has optional python bindings.

 This is developed in tandem while working through MIT OpenCourseWare's 18.06.
 Coding and documenting the data structures and operations aided with internalization of the concepts.